timothydc/exact-online-laravel-client/README.md

 - /exact-online/disconnect (this disconnects a client)

 ### Dependency Injection
-You can get connection via Dependency Injection.
+You can get a thread safe connection via Dependency Injection.
 ```php
 use PolarisDC\Exact\ExactOnlineConnector\Connection;